Mini MBA

 Module 4: Enabled Organisation

-This module addresses key topics like complexity and change, and looks at the management skills needed to respond intelligently.
-It is based on the idea that more traditional management styles (that place an emphasis on command and control) are becoming less suited to a business environment where talent is mobile, innovation is essential and connection is everywhere.
+This module explores the link between organisational structure and management effectiveness.
+It addresses key topics like complexity and change, and looks at the management skills needed to respond intelligently.
+It is based on the idea that more traditional management styles (that place an emphasis on command and control) are becoming less suited to an business environment where talent is mobile, innovation is essential and connection is everywhere.

-The module will also look at the importance of differentiating between ‘performance’ and ‘contribution’ when giving feedback and creating a more engaged workforce.
+The module will challenge participants to explore the impact of change on themselves and on the people they manage.
+It will also look at the importance of differentiating between ‘performance’ and ‘contribution’ when giving feedback and creating a more engaged workforce.

 This module attempts to provide the basic principles of Accounting & Finance as it includes the areas that people involved in business should be aware of, mainly at an understanding level (not necessarily synthesis).